Kosher Industry Profile

 During kosher slaughter, or Shechita, the person who performs the slaughter, known as the Shochet, uses a special slaughtering knife.
 The knife is razor sharp and is inspected after each slaughter for flaws as the inspector runs his finger over the blade.
 The Shochet cuts horizontally across the throat, slicing through the trachea, esophagus and carotid arteries of the cattle.
 This causes the animal to become unconscious and spill the majority of the blood within seconds (OU).
 The cattle are then raised up, letting the remaining blood drain; this process is known as kashering.
 Consumption of blood is prohibited according to Kashrut so the meat is broiled, soaked or salted within 72 hours to ensure removal of any remaining blood.
 In addition, specific fats known as Chailev, the sciatic nerve and major arteries are required to be removed as they do not meet kosher standards.
 Unfortunately these are difficult to remove.
 The difficulty and labor required causes many slaughterers to sell the hind quarters as non-kosher.

-In 2000 there were approximately nine million regular kosher consumers in the United States with a potential of 36 million people.
-A 15.2 percent growth in kosher foods was realized between 1997 and 2002 with the market in the United States reaching $11.5 billion.
-In 2008, sales of kosher foods totaled $12.5 billion, according to a report by Mintel.
-UNIGLOBE Business and Marketing Solutions reports U.S. supermarkets have 25,000 kosher product lines.
+In 2010 there were approximately 14 million regular kosher consumers in the United States with a potential of 45 million people.
+A 64 percent growth in kosher foods was realized between 2003 and 2008 with the market in the United States reaching $12.5 billion.
+UNIGLOBE Business and Marketing Solutions reports that there are more than 150,000 different kosher consumer food products.
 Food manufacturers including Coca-Cola, Frito-Lay, Kraft and General Mills have at least some food products certified kosher.

 Sixty-two percent of respondents to a recent study by Mintel Organization International stated they buy kosher for its food quality.
 The second most common reason to purchase kosher food was general healthfulness with 51 percent.
 The survey of 2,500 adults found 14 percent of respondents indicating religious rules as the reason why they purchase kosher food.